Jubilee can help you get a £50,000 loan to pay off your debts. We have a specialist debt consolidation loan lender:

 The avalanche method:

-Also known as debt stacking, the avalanche method is an elimination strategy and works differently to the snowball method.
-Instead of paying off your debts in order of the balance size, you pay off the balance that incurs the highest interest rate.
+Also known as debt stacking, the avalanche method is an elimination strategy that works differently from the snowball method.
+Instead of paying off your debts in order of balance size, you pay off the balance that incurs the highest interest rate.

 It is a simple method and works using the following steps: